Welcome to The University of Scranton

 They attend student plays, games and concerts.
 They lead study and service trips.

-They serve as club and team advisors.
+They serve as

 They help carry boxes for students on Move-In Day!
 Scranton faculty invest in the lives of their students.